Luca Badoer: Retirement

 At the end of 2010, Badoer retired from Ferrari as test driver and was replaced by Jules Bianchi.
 He ended his 12-year role at Ferrari with a demonstration of the Ferrari F60, the car Badoer raced in 2009 on a Ferrari-themed day at the Bologna Motor Show on 8 December 2010.
 He also took part in a forum for Gazzetta dello Sport, where he stated his only regret was that he "was only able to do two races [for the Scuderia]".
 In January 2011, Badoer drove the Ferrari F60 with a special livery on the ice of the Madonna di Campiglio for his final act with the team.

 Personal life

 Badoer is married and has two children - Rocco and Brando.
-In 2017 Brando debuted in the WSK karting series.
+In 2017 Brando debuted in the WSK karting series, and in December 2023 Brando finished 6th in the Italian F4 Championship driving for Van Amersfoort Racing.

+18 year old Brando has become a member of the McLaren Driver Development Programme.